···

 Security that doesn't depend on one person staying.

-These help with the pattern — but sometimes underneath the fear of being left there's a deeper difficulty with trust itself.
 When you can't believe people will stay even with evidence, it might be worth exploring why trust feels so hard.

 When Trust Itself Feels Broken